-The Office of Best Practice Regulation (OBPR) granted FSANZ a standing exemption from the requirement to develop a Regulatory Impact Statement for applications relating to processing aids and GM food (OBPR correspondence dated 24 November 2010, reference 12065).
+The Office of Best Practice Regulation (OBPR) granted FSANZ a standing exemption from the requirement to develop a Regulatory Impact Statement for applications relating to processing aids and genetically modified (GM) foods (OBPR correspondence dated 24 November 2010, reference 12065).
 This standing exemption was provided as permitting new GM foods and new processing aids is deregulatory as their use will be voluntary if the application concerned is approved.
 This standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.

-FSANZ, however, has given consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
+FSANZ, however, has considered the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
 The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).

-The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo.
-This analysis considers permitting the proposed use of the enzyme alpha-amylase from a GM B. licheniformis as a processing aid in brewed beverages, potable alcohol production and starch processing.
+The purpose of this consideration is to determine if the community, government and industry is likely to benefit, on balance, from a move from the status quo.
+This analysis considers permitting the proposed use of the enzyme beta-amylase (EC 3.2.1.2) from GM B. licheniformis as a processing aid in starch processing to manufacture maltose syrup.

 The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures.
 In fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the use of the enzyme produced from the GM B. licheniformis.
+Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the use of the enzyme produced from the GM strain of B. licheniformis.